hrangan2/ppcurses/README.md

 ```
 Navigate windows with the arrow keys or hjkl

+?
+Help
+q          Quit
+y          Copy the direct link for a card
+r          Refresh the current window
+R          Refresh all windows
+S          Change the project and board selection

+cc         Create a new card
+xx         Delete a card

+aa         Add a co-assignee to a card
 ac         Add a new comment
+ak         Add a checklist item

+et         Change the title of the card
+ed         Change the description of the card
+eo         Change the owner/assignee of the card
+el         Change the label of the card
+ep         Change the points on a card
-xc <n>     Delete a comment
+ek <n>     Edit a checklist item
 ec <n>     Edit a comment
-ct         Change the title of the card
-cd         Change the description of the card
-cp         Change the points on a card
-cl         Change the label of the card
-co         Change the assignee of the card
-aa         Add a co-assignee to a card

 xa <n>     Remove a co-assignee from the card
+xc <n>     Delete a comment
+xk <n>     Delete a checklist item

+tk <n>     Toggle a checklist item
+uk <n>     Convert a checklist item to a card

 mc         Move the card to a different column
 mp         Move the card to a different activity
-tl <n>     Toggle a checklist item
-el <n>     Edit a checklist item
-al         Add a checklist item
-xl <n>     Delete a checklist item
-vl <n>     Convert a checklist item to a card
-xx         Delete a card
-cc         Create a new card
-S          Change the project and board selection
-q          Quit
-r          Refresh the current window
-R          Refresh all windows
-y          Copy the direct link for a card
 ```